GT-STAR-Lab/MARBLER/README.md

 4. To test successfull installation, run `python3 -m robotarium_gym.main` to run a pretrained model

 ## Usage
-* To look at current scenarios or create new ones, look at the README in robotarium_gym
+* To look at current scenarios or create new ones or to evaluate trained models, look at the README in robotarium_gym
 * To upload the agents to the Robotarium, look at the README in robotarium_eval

 ## Training with EPyMARL